quacksouls/ds2-sl1/README.md

 ## Acknowledgement

 <!-- prettier-ignore -->
-- [HonKit](https://github.com/honkit/honkit) is used to build the tutorial.
+- [HonKit](https://github.com/honkit/honkit) is used to build the guide.

 <!-- ====================================================================== -->